Dimas Ekky Pratama: Suzuka 4 & 8 Hours

 Pratama won the 2013 Suzuka 4 Hours race together with fellow Indonesian rider Iswandi Muis, both riding a Honda CBR600RR bike from Astra Honda Racing Team.
 He had also participated in the higher class, Suzuka 8 Hours between 2014 and 2017.
 He raced for Honda Team Asia, aboard a Honda CBR1000RR together with Australian Joshua Hook and Malaysian Mohamad Zamri Baba in his first participation of the event where the trio finished 7th overall.
 The 2015 race saw a major change to the team as they replaced Dimas' partners with Azlan Shah Kamaruzaman from Malaysia, and Thai rider Ratthapong Wilairot.
 They completed the race in the 18th position.
 For the 2016 event, the team replaced Azlan with Zaqhwan Zaidi and finished 8th, an achievement that was repeated for the following year with the same line-up.

 Asia Road Racing Championship

-From the year 2012 to 2016, Pratama raced in Asia Road Racing Championship in the Supersport 600cc class as a full-time rider, also with Astra Honda Racing Team, and a one-off appearance at 2017 Indonesian Round at Sentul which he won the first race.
+From the year 2012 to 2016, Pratama raced in Asia Road Racing Championship (ARRC) in the Supersport 600cc class as a full-time rider, also with Astra Honda Racing Team, and a one-off appearance at 2017 Indonesian Round at Sentul which he won the first race.
 During his time in the class, he earned the Best Rookie of The Year in his first season, having finished the championship in 6th position.
 His best ranking position ever was 5th in the 2015 season.